Developing Oracy

 Leaders and teachers can fear that time spent on oracy activities leads to improvements in speaking and listening skills, and often engagement, but can make it harder to achieve academic outcomes than other more direct teaching methods.
 By employing the 4 quadrant framework, teachers can ensure that oracy activities are well planned to deliver on outcomes, are excellently set up to create the best conditions for learning, and practice is continually refined and enhanced for impact.

-The 4 quadrants to aid teacher practice alongside pinpointing pupils skills development through the 6 pillars provides schools with rock solid foundations for oracy excellence.
+The 4 quadrants to aid teacher practice alongside pinpointing pupils skills development through the 7 strengths provides schools with rock solid foundations for oracy excellence.

 In addition, leaders and teachers can access: